mattoraptor/Blackjack/README.md

 Wagers are paid out 3:2 (wagering $100 pays $150 on a win).
 Losing costs what you wager.

 ## Third Story - In Progress
-Aces are worth 1 or 11.
-Pick 11 if that is under or equal to 21.
+User - Aces are worth 1 or 11.
+Automatically pick 11 if that is under or equal to 21.
 Dealer - If Ace as 11 is over or equal to 17, then keep as 11, otherwise Ace as 1.